Monday, 29 March 2021

 Usk gestures toward final participation.
 Myth is present but not pursued.
 The poet lifts his gaze, not his hand—a reverent posture grounded in humility and vision.

-Rannoch offers only residual representation.
+Rannoch by Glencoe offers only residual representation.
 The moor bears historical pain, but no symbolic comfort.
 Memory “beyond the bone” remains unspoken.

 Cape Ann culminates in final participation.
 The speaker follows nature’s rhythm, then surrenders speech.
 “Resign this land…” signals a release into silent communion.